 2. Artificial Intelligence

 Artificial Intelligence (AI) is useful for businesses of all types, but its significance in the healthcare sector is worth appreciating.
 AI has changed the lives of people across the globe.
 AI machines and tools process data and make decisions just like a human being.
 This technology has introduced a new set of technologies in the health sector.
+Artificial intelligence solutions for healthcare has introduced a new set of technologies in the health sector.
 For instance, AI applications are used in diagnosing diseases accurately and quickly.
 FDA approved the first AI device in 2018 that is used in diagnosing diabetic related problems in patients.

 Robotic surgery is now used widely where AI-powered robots and applications assist surgeons in performing complex medical procedures accurately.
 Enlitic is an AI company that uses deep learning and artificial intelligence for medical diagnostics.